mchlltt/liri-node-app/README.md

 # liri
 A command-line Language Interpretation and Recognition Interface node application.
-This application can provide data about a given movie or music trackb and can display the user's 20 most recent tweets.
+This application can provide data about a given movie or music tracks and can display the user's 20 most recent tweets.

 ## Technologies Used
 * Node.js